Write LinkedIn Posts Without Fear or Overthinking

 In the past, the idea of having a traditional blog felt overwhelming.
-You needed to have a blogger account, a domain name, and then you need to commit actually writing your blog regularly.
-I can help you get more consistent with your content creation efforts (with a swift kick), but the purpose of this blog post is to get you out of your head and get those shiny thoughts out where people can read them and interact with you—LinkedIn.
+You needed a blogger account, a domain name, website hosting, and a commitment to actually writing your blog regularly.
+I can help you get more consistent with your content creation efforts (with a swift kick), but the purpose of this blog post is to get you out of your head and those shiny thoughts out where people can read them and interact with you — on LinkedIn.

-I regularly blog here and now on LinkedIn.
-Each serves a different purpose and I tailor my stories accordingly.
+I’ve been blogging for almost fifteen years.
+Here, on Substack, and on LinkedIn.
+Each serves a different purpose, and I tailor my stories accordingly.

-LinkedIn is a hot spot for you to show off your talents and experience.
+LinkedIn is a hotspot for highlighting your talents and experience while growing your brand.

-1. You’ll stay top of mind with your LinkedIn connections when they see your article
+1. You’ll stay top of mind with your LinkedIn connections when they see your posts

 2. It can open the door for new business opportunities or jobs